Fort Wayne FC: 2021

-Fort Wayne FC made its highly anticipated debut in 2021, marking a historic year for the club.
-On May 9, 2021, the team played their first-ever match, suffering a 3–0 loss to Oakland County FC.
-Despite the defeat, it was a momentous occasion for the club, as it officially entered the competitive soccer landscape.
-Just two weeks later, on May 23, 2021, Fort Wayne FC played its first-ever home match in front of a crowd of over 2,700 fans at Shields Field.
-Although the team lost 2–1 to Toledo Villa FC, forward Noe Garcia scored the club's first goal, making the event unforgettable for fans and players.

-The club's journey to success began shortly after, with their first-ever victory coming on May 23, 2021, in a 1–0 friendly win over Erie Commodores FC.
-Forward Max Amoako scored the historic goal, marking a significant milestone for the team.
-On June 11, 2021, Fort Wayne FC achieved another breakthrough, earning their first-ever USL League Two win with a 3–1 victory over Toledo Villa FC in their first away match.
-Goals from Pep Casas, Joe Kouadio, and Breno Boccoli sealed the victory, adding to the club's growing momentum.
+Fort Wayne FC made its debut on May 9, 2021, losing 3–0 to Oakland County FC.
+Two weeks later, on May 23, 2021, Fort Wayne FC played its first home match in front of a crowd of over 2,700 fans at Shields Field in a 2–1 to Toledo Villa FC, with forward Noe Garcia scored the club's first goal.
+The club's first win came on May 23, 2021, in a 1–0 friendly win over Erie Commodores FC.
+On June 11, 2021, Fort Wayne FC won their first-ever USL League Two win with a 3–1 victory over Toledo Villa FC.
 In late June, on June 25, 2021, the club hosted its first-ever international-friendly match, welcoming Chivas Guadalajara U19 Reservas to Fort Wayne.
-The event was a proud moment for the club, showcasing its international ambitions.
-On August 31, 2021, Fort Wayne FC made important changes to its leadership structure, with Head Coach Mike Avery signing a contract extension for 2022 and being appointed as the club's sporting director.
+Head Coach Mike Avery signed a contract extension for 2022 in August and was appointed as the club's sporting director.
 Avery worked alongside part-owner DaMarcus Beasley, who played a pivotal role in shaping the future of the club.
-Finally, on September 22, 2021, the club announced Laurie Perolio-Bullinger would lead Club Operations, while DaMarcus Beasley would continue to guide Football Operations, further solidifying the foundation for Fort Wayne FC's growth in the years to come.
+Finally, on September 22, 2021, the club announced Laurie Perolio-Bullinger would lead Club Operations, while DaMarcus Beasley would continue to guide Football Operations.

 2022

 In the 2022 season, Fort Wayne FC played 14 games, finishing with 9 wins, 2 ties, and 3 losses.
-The club demonstrated strong performances throughout the Valley Division, ultimately securing 3rd place.
-Despite some tough matches, the team showed resilience and competitiveness, positioning itself as a contender for future seasons.
-The experience gained in this inaugural season helped lay the foundation for the team's growth and set the stage for even greater achievements in the following years.
+The club demonstrated strong performances throughout the Valley Division, ultimately securing 3rd place but missing out on the playoffs.